-Many of the New Orleans restaurants bring out a special Christmas 4 course Revililon menus each year and typically start after Thanksgiving Day.
+Many of the New Orleans restaurants bring out a special Christmas 4-course Revililon menu each year and typically starting after Thanksgiving Day.
 The feelings of togetherness and good cheer, coupled with the memories of all that great New Orleans food, will stick to the palate of your memory forever.

 This is a true New Orleans-style Christmas experience.

 Some of the best Reveillon prix fixe dinners in New Orleans for Christmas include: Arnaud’s (813 Bienville Street) Bayona (430 Dauphine Street) Broussard’s (819 Conti Street) Court of Two Sisters (613 Royal Street) Dickie Brennan’s Steakhouse